oxagast/ansvif/README.md

 **Notes:**

-Windows users must have ansvif running from Powershell and have the cygwin .dll's in the same dir.
+Windows users must have ansvif running from Powershell.
-Linux code should be relatively stable.
+Linux and Windows code should be relatively stable.
 Syscall fuzzing under linux is under heavy development.